leia04/Hackathon-for-Solving-Social-Issues/README.md

-# Optimal Site Selection for Public Housing (15-Minute Walkable City)
+# 15-Minute City: Optimal Site Selection for Public Housing

 ## Abstract
 This project analyzes optimal locations for youth public rental housing in Changwon, South Korea, based on the 15-minute walkable city concept.